duongthienlee/mariadbMaxScaleDashboard/README.md

 My own configuration: Support webpack 4 configuration mode: development & production This is a testing dashboard application for MariaDB MaxScale

+## How to start(prefarably using yarn)
+node v10.16.0
+install node_modules
+`yarn`
+`yarn start`
+disable CORS on browser to login to the application at port 8080: http://localhost:8080

 ### The application require authentication to access the dashboard.
 Only MariaDB and those who has been authorised have the access to login